In February 2015, the new Canadian Tri-Agency Open Access Policy on Publications was announced.

 - The open access version must be, at least, a post-print (wherein post-print is the accepted manuscript before copyediting and layout).

 - Article processing charges (APCs), if required for making the article open, are now considered eligible expenses by all three funders.
+You can check this list from the Canadian Research Knowledge Network to see if your publisher supports an APC discount.

 The Tri-Agency's FAQ is an excellent place to get useful information and some specific clarification about this policy.